Kumaken/NimFinderProjekt/README.md

 8. Now do the searchie-searchie, with NIM:
 ![nimsearch](screenshots/search1.PNG)

-9. Go to next page with searchie-searchie:
+9. Go to next page for the same query to access more data (10 entries are displayed each search action):
 ![nimsnext](screenshots/search1next.PNG)

 10. Searchie with Name: